* ESC - close the search window

 “I continue to have a lot of interest in work by Ukrainian authors – both in work written since the full scale invasion, but increasingly in novels and non-fiction published before the war, such as Artem Chapeye’s “Weathering” and Oleksandr Mykhed’s “I Will Mix Your Blood With Coal,” both of which I have sold in English.

 I continue to have had great success selling Ukrainian authors in translation, in partnership with my colleagues James Pusey and Nicole Etherington at Blake Friedmann Literary Agency.
-We have now sold rights to works by Artem and Oleksandr in France, Germany, Georgia, the Netherlands, Poland and Slovakia.
-I saw the direct impact of the UBI translation grant program, with offers from publishers in Georgia and the Netherlands in the days leading up to the Fair, before the application window closed.
-Our sales for Victoria’s “Looking at Women Looking at War: War & Justice Diary” continue strongly, with rights now sold in the UK, US, France, Georgia, Italy and Korea – and strong interest from other countries including Germany, Poland, Serbia and Sweden at the Fair.
-We’ve also had enquiries about Victoria’s poetry collection and in her novel “Dom’s Dream Kingdom” (now sold in five languages).
-I’m also agenting Volodymyr Vakulenko’s remarkable “Occupation Diary,” published by Vivat, in which there is considerable interest, and a close overlap with Victoria’s non-fiction work.”
+We have now sold rights to works by Artem and Oleksandr in France, Germany, Georgia, the Netherlands, Poland, and Slovakia.
+I saw the direct impact of the UBI translation grant program, with offers from publishers in Georgia and the Netherlands in the days leading up to the Fair before the application window closed.
+Our sales for Victoria’s “Looking at Women Looking at War: War & Justice Diary” continue strongly, with rights now sold in the UK, US, France, Georgia, Italy, and Korea – and strong interest from other countries including Germany, Poland, Serbia, and Sweden at the Fair.
+We’ve also had inquiries about Victoria’s poetry collection and her novel “Dom’s Dream Kingdom” (now sold in five languages).
+I’m also agenting Volodymyr Vakulenko’s remarkable “Occupation Diary,” published by Vivat, in which there is considerable interest and a close overlap with Victoria’s non-fiction work.”